KIT-MRT/arbitration_graphs/docs/tasks/1_implement_behavior_component.md

 ## Instructions

 - Build and run the game, take a look at the arbitration graph and observe how Pac-Man behaves.
-- Run the unit tests and note that the `ChaseGhost` `scheckInvocationConditionFalse` test is failing
+- Run the unit tests and note that the `ChaseGhost`'s `checkInvocationConditionFalse` test is failing
 - Open the implementation of the `ChaseGhost` behavior component in `src/chase_ghost_behavior.cpp`.
 - The `checkInvocationCondition()` function is already implemented but does not check for the presence of a ghost.
 - Implement the missing piece.
 Take a look at the implementation of `AvoidGhostBehavior::checkInvocationCondition()` if you need inspiration.